 For all available positions, see our Summer Environmental Education Jobs page.
-Applications will be accepted starting February 10th, and continuing into the spring until positions are filled.
+Applications will be accepted until positions are filled.
 Please note that almost all staff hired by directors Kim & Chris Chisholm including our Active Program Faculty & Summer Camp Instructors and Administrative & Adjunct Faculty comes on board via our Earth Skills Teaching Apprenticeship and other Wilderness Skills Training programs with solid pedagogical components.
 Unless you are already a well-trained teacher and/or earth skills specialist, please apply for our summer apprenticeship or farm internship which often result in employment here and elsewhere within months of starting the program.

 Job Description – Traditional Technology & Survival Instructor

-The Traditional Technology & Survival Instructor will work under the supervision of our Overnight & Adult Programs Director, Day Camps & Classes Director, and Chinese Language & ESL Students Director, as well as communicate closely with Office Administrator Colleen Valadez, Health & Logistics Coordinator Kim Chisholm, and Executive Director Chris Chisholm.
+Traditional Technology & Survival Instructors work as a team under supervision of Overnight & Adult Programs Director Patrick Wiley, Chinese Language & ESL Students Director Amy Liu, Farm & Office Director Colleen Valadez, Health & Logistics Director Kim Chisholm, and Executive Director Chris Chisholm.

 Complimentary training will be provided in the first part of the summer, after which compensation will vary from $600-$1000 per week ($15 – $25 per hour plus room and board) depending on your experience and whether you are ready to teach workshops, day or overnight camps/expeditions.

 Responsibilities & Duties

 Duties will include 1) teaching day and overnight youth camps, 2) supervising apprentices assisting your camps, 3) communicating with students and parents as necessary before, during and after programs during and after summer, 4) assisting kitchen staff preparing meals, and 5) organizing, packing, cleaning and maintaining gear and sites we utilize.